 We camp and eat lunch on sandy beaches and on areas where the ground is mostly dirt and rocks.
 You must also be capable of safely walking across slippery, rocky, and sandy areas as you climb on and off the boat and walk along the beach to your personally selected campsite each night.
 Guests are required to carry their own waterproof bags with personal gear to their individual campsite.
 This can be very difficult for some guests due to the uneven terrain, deep sand, and steep beaches.

 Getting on and off the boats can be very challenging.
 We park the boats against a variety of terrain such as rocks, steep sandy beaches, and flat locations.
-Climbing on to a larger, motorized raft (J-Rig) requires a 2-3 foot high ascent.
-The boat is sometimes moving up and down and side to side when tied up in faster current.
+Boats are sometimes moving up and down and side to side when tied up in faster current.
 Boats may also be slippery and they have uneven surfaces.
 The front of the raft is turned up allowing it to climb waves.
 Because we have to park the rafts with the front against the shore, it makes a taller barrier to climb over when boarding or deboarding the raft.

 Toilets are available only in camp and are usually located down a narrow trail, well away from the guests in a secluded location.
 We do our best to mark the trail, even at night, but it is always necessary to take a short hike to access the toilets.
 The where, when and how of going to the bathroom during the day will be explained by the guides on your trip.

 Falling off a boat into the river, or having your boat capsize is one of the inherent risks associated with whitewater rafting.
 If this happens, you will need the ability to self-rescue by swimming to the boat or to shore.
 If you end up on shore, you will need to traverse a rocky shoreline to rejoin the boat which cannot maneuver upstream.